valpackett/micro-panel/README.md

 Don't forget to provide your Micropub endpoint's URL!
 There's no smart detection, it doesn't look up in various links for simplicity reasons.

-The `micro-panel-toolbar` is what provides the New post button.
+The `micro-panel-toolbar` is what provides the Edit/New post buttons.
 It's a normal block element.
 You can write custom styles to make it `position:sticky` or whatever.